tioxii/portfolio/README.md

 # Portfolio
-This repository consists of projects I have done during my time at the University or during my free time.
+This repository consists of projects I have done during my time at the University or in my free time.

 ## Battleships
+<a name="battleships"></a>
-This a project a did during my first semester at University.
-The task was to do a project in C and apply everything we learned so far.
-This could have been anything.
-I decided to implement Battleships (https://en.wikipedia.org/wiki/Battleship_(game)) using SDL2.
+This a project I did during my first semester at University.
+The task was to create something in C slightly bigger than our usual weekly tasks and apply everything we have learned so far.
+I decided to implement [Battleships](https://en.wikipedia.org/wiki/Battleship_(game)) using [SDL2](https://github.com/libsdl-org/SDL).
-The code is not good, and is definitly not an example on how I code today.
-This project is supposed to show one of my passions.
-In order to run the project, which I do not recommend, you need to install SDL2.
+I settled for Battleships since video games are one my passion.
+Since this was a first semester project the code is not good, not checked for security issues and is definitly not an example on how I would code today.
+If you want to run the code nontheless, click [here](Battleships/README.md) for more information.

 ## Bachelor's Thesis
 This folder consists of two projects regarding my bachelor's thesis.
 One part is a simulation software implemented in Java and the ther part are evaluation scripts written in python.